 The physiological phenomenon of variation in the time interval between heartbeats.
 It is measured by the variation in the beat-to-beat interval.
 Decreased parasympathetic nervous system activity or increased sympathetic activity will result in reduced HRV.
 Reduced HRV has been shown to be a predictor of mortality after myocardial infarction, and a range of other outcomes/conditions may also be associated.
 Kleiger, Robert E., et al. "Decreased heart rate variability and its association with increased mortality after acute myocardial infarction." _The American journal of cardiology_ 59.4 (1987): 256-262.

 A family of proteins produced by cells in response to exposure to stressful conditions.
-Heat shock proteins are expressed in response to heat as well as exposure to cold and UV light, during wound healing, and tissue remodeling.
+Heat shock proteins are expressed in response to heat as well as exposure to cold and UV light, and during wound healing and tissue remodeling.
 Many heat shock proteins function as chaperones by stabilizing new proteins to ensure correct folding or by helping to refold proteins that were damaged by cell stress. **A 30-minute 73ºC sauna session in healthy young adults has been shown to cause a robust and sustained increase in the production of heat shock proteins for up to 48 hours afterward**.
 Iguchi, Masaki, et al. "Heat stress and cardiovascular, hormonal, and heat shock proteins in humans." _Journal of athletic training_ 47.2 (2012): 184-190.
 Iguchi, Masaki, et al. "Heat stress and cardiovascular, hormonal, and heat shock proteins in humans." _Journal of athletic training_ 47.2 (2012): 184-190.

 The term for generally-favorable biological responses to low exposures to toxins or other stressors such as exercise, heat stress, fasting, and **xenohormetics**.
 Examples of xenohormetic substances include plant polyphenols – molecules that plants produce in response to stress.
 Some evidence suggests plant polyphenols may have longevity-conferring effects when consumed in the diet.
 Compounds like polyphenols are beneficial, in part, because they trigger mild cellular stress that induces beneficial stress response pathways.